Guoxuan-Li/GEOL0069_Week4/codes/Data-Colocating.md

 ### Step 0: Read in Functions Needed

+This code is used to connect GoogleDrive into Colab.
 ```python
 from google.colab import drive
 drive.mount('/content/drive')
 ```

+This script is used to extract, process, and analyse Sentinel-2 and Sentinel-3 Earth observation data from the Copernicus data space ecosystem.
 ```python
 from datetime import datetime, timedelta
 from shapely.geometry import Polygon, Point, shape